Hurricane Irene: New Jersey

 While the storm made landfall next to Galloway and Little Egg Harbor in the southeastern part of the state, South Jersey received little damage and flooding.
 Further north, severe river flooding occurred due to record rainfall, with a statewide rainfall maxima of 11.27 in in Freehold.
 Eleven rivers reached record levels, and a week after the storm all rivers in the state remained at "moderate flooding level".
-The flooding affected roads, including the heavily used Interstate 287 and Garden State Parkway.
+The flooding affected roads, including the heavily used I-287 and Garden State Parkway.
 Along the Hudson River, floodwaters affected parts of Jersey City and Hoboken.
 The north tube of the Holland Tunnel was briefly closed.
 Flooding affected the train lines in the Trenton area.
-The storm killed seven people in the state, and damage was estimated at around $1 billion.
+The storm killed seven people in the state, and damage was estimated at $1 billion.

-In addition to major flooding, the combination of already heavily saturated ground from a wet summer, and heavy wind gusts made New Jersey especially vulnerable to wind damage, notably in Union County.
-Fallen trees blocked vital roads, including portions of New Jersey Route 28 and U.S. Route 22.
-Numerous homes suffered structural damages from the wind.
+An EF0 tornado also knocked down trees and power poles in Robbinsville Township.
 In total, approximately 1.46 million customers of JCP&L and PSEG throughout most of the 21 counties lost power.
 On Sunday September 5, power had been returned to last remaining 2,000 residents who suffered a power outage.

 Flooding in some parts of the state continued for another three days.
 On August 31, Paterson counted 6,000 displaced persons, and three of four bridges crossing the Passaic River remained closed.
 On August 31, President Barack Obama declared the state a disaster area, including all 21 counties.
 More than 31,000 residents filed assistance claims through FEMA, and within two weeks nearly $38 million had been disbursed with others pending.
 Hardest-hit counties were Bergen and Passaic in the northeast, each with more than 4,000 claims.

-Despite the mandatory evacuations ordered for many parts of the Jersey Shore, the damage and flooding in that area of the state was not as severe as predicted.
-This miscalculation was met with frustration among many coastal residents that were evacuated out of an abundance of caution.
-A year later, when evacuations were ordered for Hurricane Sandy, some residents were reluctant or skeptical about the storm's potential and their preparations were more lax, since some of Irene's impacts fell short of the original predictions.
-This proved very damaging for some, as Hurricane Sandy ended up being far worse than predicted.